filamentphp/filament/packages/support/docs/06-plugins/03-build-a-standalone-plugin.md

 ## Overview

-In this walkthrough we'll build a simple plugin that adds a new form field that can be used in forms.
+In this walkthrough we'll build a simple plugin that adds a new form component that can be used in forms.
 This also means it will be available to users in their panels.

 You can find the final code for this plugin at [https://github.com/awcodes/headings](https://github.com/awcodes/headings).